nirmallab/cspot/docs/Tutorials/md/Quick Start Guide.md

 import cspot as cs
 ```

-    WARNING:tensorflow:From c:\Users\aj\.conda\envs\cspot\lib\site-packages\tensorflow\python\compat\v2_compat.py:107: disable_resource_variables (from tensorflow.python.ops.variable_scope) is deprecated and will be removed in a future version.
-    Instructions for updating:
-    non-resource variables are not supported in the long term

 **CSPOT auto generates subfolders and so always set a single folder as `projectDir` and cspot will use that for all subsequent steps.**
 In this case we will set the downloaded sample data as our `projectDir`.
 My sample data is on my desktop as seen below.